lucashdoa/lucashdoa/README.md

 -  :house: I'm now working from home as a QA Engineer at T10
 -  :computer: Tech and Automation Enthusiast
 -  :bulb: Hobbyist Web Developer
--  :zap: Studying Electrical Engineering at Federal University of Uberlândia
+-  :zap: Electrical Engineer graduated at Federal University of Uberlândia

 ---